auto-collab/verdict/README.md

 ## **Usage**

-1. **Navigate to a product page** on any book on [Goodreads](https://www.goodreads.com).
+1. Navigate to any book page on [Goodreads](https://www.goodreads.com).
 1. Click on the **Verdict extension icon** in the Chrome toolbar.
-1. The popup will display whether a rating system was detected and show the XPath of the detected element.

 ### Notes